 Florian Bergér is the first German ever to claim the Challenger Cup title and the only pilot of any nationality to have earned the honour twice.
-Against the most competitive field yet, he's looking for a hat-trick in 2018, all the while working toward his ultimate goal: securing a spot in the Master Class that competes for the World Championship.
+In 2018, he came within 0.05s of a hat-trick, but his ultimate goal is even higher: securing a spot in the Master Class that competes for the World Championship.

 "The first time I got in touch with aviation was when my father took me for a ride.
 He's a pilot as well," remembers Bergér, who was born in Eichstätt in 1989.
 "Ever since, I've been fascinated by aviation."

 Bergér began his career by piloting gliders and still cross-trains with them when time permits, in addition to flying the A320 as a First Officer for Lufthansa.
-He received his foundational aerobatic training at the flying school of champion Red Bull Air Race pilot Matthias Dolderer in Tannheim, and has been representing his country at international competitions since 2014.
-Successes include third place in the team competition at the European Aerobatic Championships and several individual medals in the Unlimited category at German Nationals, including a golden sweep of the German Unlimited and Freestyle Championships in 2018.
+Representing his country at international aerobatic competitions since 2014, his successes include third place in the team competition at the European Aerobatic Championships and numerous individual Unlimited medals at German Nationals, including a golden sweep of the German Unlimited and Freestyle Championships in 2018.